 ABOUT THE COMPANY

 Founded in 1999, Lydia Johnson Dance has been consistently praised for its distinctive choreography, which uses components of ballet woven seamlessly into a contemporary dance vocabulary.
 The New York Times, The New Yorker, Backstage Magazine, Dance View Times and Oberon’s Grove have critically acclaimed the company for its annual New York Season.
 LJD's 2019 New York Season was chosen by the Jerome Robbins Dance Division of The New York Public Library to be filmed by their videographer and is available for viewing at the library.
-LJD has performed at many venues including Live Arts, The Ailey Citigroup Theater, and in the 92nd St Y’s Moving Forward: Women Ballet Choreographers East and West series as well as at Jacob’s Pillow Dance Festival’s Inside/Out, the Great Friends Dance Festival in Rhode island and the Downtown Dance Festivals.
+LJD has performed at many venues including Live Arts, The Ailey Citigroup Theater, and in the 92nd St Y’s Moving Forward: Women Ballet Choreographers East and West series, Jacob’s Pillow Dance Festival’s Inside/Out, the Great Friends Dance Festival in Rhode island and the Downtown Dance Festival in NYC.
 Ms. Johnson is a frequent Guest Artist Faculty member at the Peridance Capezio Center in New York.

 Capturing a sense of the depth and spirit of the human struggle, Johnson’s evocative work is noted for an underlying sense of drama, which resonates through the predominantly abstract qualities of her choreography.
-The New Yorker Magazine in June 2017 wrote: “Johnson is a craftsman and a poet; her works, which stress the ensemble and attend closely to the music, have an ebb and flow in addition to a strong emotional current.
+Marina Harss in The New Yorker Magazine wrote: “Johnson is a craftsman and a poet; her works, which stress the ensemble and attend closely to the music, have an ebb and flow in addition to a strong emotional current.
 The basis of her technique is ballet, and her dancers are strong.
 The program at New York Live Arts includes four works, two of them new, set to a variety of musical styles, from Handel to Golijov”